Skip to main content

 Advertising buys must allow geographic targeting – if it’s hard to limit spend inside a geography and there’s spillage to surrounding geographies, the estimates won’t be as accurate.

-Recast GeoLift provides point in time estimates – unlike MMM, the performance measured from a Recast GeoLift test applies to a particular point in time.
+GeoLift provides point in time estimates – unlike MMM, the performance measured from a GeoLift test applies to a particular point in time.
 Measuring different points in time would require running a new test.
-Our Bayesian MMM works well with the Recast GeoLift output as we estimate incrementality for each channel every day.
-This means we can apply the knowledge gained from the Recast GeoLift model accurately to the specific time when the test was run without making assumptions about marketing performance over time.
+Recast’s Bayesian MMM works well with the GeoLift by Recast output as we estimate incrementality for each channel every day.
+This means we can apply the knowledge gained from the GeoLift model accurately to the specific time when the test was run without making assumptions about marketing performance over time.

 Heterogeneous geos- If different states have different demographics who respond differently to ads, the results will be less accurate